 Bake this sheet cake in a 9×13″ glass casserole dish.
 I tried a smaller, cuter one, but the cake overflowed and I had no room for frosting.
 I also had to clean my oven.
 To me, sheet cakes should fit rather neatly in their dishes, with room for frosting, so you can cover the dish neatly for storage.
 Ideally with a lid, but to preserve our beautiful swaths of frosting, probably with plastic wrap.
 I didn’t want to crust the frosting at the corners.
 And no one should have to clean burnt chocolate cake out of the oven.

 I found the mini peanut butter cups in the candy section of the grocery store.
 I’ve seen them in the baking section sometimes, so if you want to use them, check both places.
 If you don’t find them, don’t fret.
 Sub a mix of chocolate chips and peanut butter chips, or skip topping altogether, it’s just decoration on an already delicious cake.
 Enjoy, darlings!

-- 1 cups brown sugar
+- 1 3/4 cups granulated sugar

-- 1 tsp baking powder
+- 1 cup unsweetened cocoa powder

-- 1/2 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp salt
+- 1 teaspoon salt

 Peanut Butter Frosting

 - 8 tablespoons butter (softened)

 - 2 cups powdered sugar